-Castles and fortresses, museum towns and villages, UNESCO sites, traditions and crafts, picturesque mountain passes and valleys… A lot of magic places for you to discover, with flexibility and comfortable travel pace according to your interests.
+Castles and fortresses, museum towns and villages, UNESCO sites, traditions and crafts, picturesque mountain passes and valleys… many magical places for you to discover, with flexibility and a comfortable travel pace that suits your interests.

 2017 Land Cost Per Person (double occupancy):

 This tour operates with a minimum of 2 travelers.
 Other group rates available on request.

 - 13 nights’ accommodation at selected 3 or 4 star hotels on BB basis

 - 12 days rental car (medium class) with unlimited mileage and insurances for Bulgaria and Romania

 - Danube Bridge tax ( Bulgaria/Romania border ) and vignette for Romania, payable at the border (appr.
 60 euro)